ringoc/blog/content/posts/new-year-new-blog.md

 series : []
 disableComments: true
 ---
-2020 has been a very special and challenging year.
+2020 was a very special and challenging year.
 By working remotely throughout the year, a lot of thing has been changed such as new working environment, new projects, and most importantly new work-life balance.
 I am very lucky to find this work very well myself.

 Not only I can work much more productive, but also have chance to take a pause to think out of the box.
 I found myself more outgoing and enjoy sharing my knowledge and experience.
 To be able to better present myself is one of the best gain in 2020.